Carlos D. Bustamante

-Carlos D. Bustamante is an American population geneticist, academic, and entrepreneur.
-He is currently chief executive officer of Galatea Bio, Inc., a company he founded when a professor at Stanford University School of Medicine.
+Carlos D. Bustamante is an American population geneticist.
+He is also the chief executive officer of the genomics company Galatea Bio, Inc. He is a former professor at Cornell University and Stanford University.

 Early life and education

 Bustamante is a native of Venezuela who immigrated to the United States at age seven.
-He attended Harvard University, from which he graduated with a bachelor's and later a doctorate in biology, along with a M.S. in statistics.
-After completing his Doctoral studies, Bustamante went on to study at Oxford University, focusing in Mathematical Genetics in 2001.
-From 2002 to 2009, Bustamante was a faculty member at Cornell University, publishing numerous works during this time.
+He attended Harvard University, from which he graduated with a bachelor's and later a PhD in biology, along with an MSc in statistics.
+His PhD dissertation, accepted at Harvard in 2001, was titled: "Maximum Likelihood and Bayesian Methods for Studying Selection Using DNA Sequence Data."

-Professional career
+Bustamante was a postdoctoral fellow at University of Oxford from 2001 to 2002, focusing on mathematical genetics.

-He has published over 200 works in peer-reviewed journals.
-For his contributions to population genetics he was awarded, in 2010, a MacArthur Fellowship grant, for "mining DNA sequence data to address fundamental questions about the mechanisms of evolution, the complex origins of human genetic diversity, and patterns of population migration."
+Career